Blessed are those who hunger and thirst to see right prevail, they shall be satisfied.

 Do we hunger for personal independence or worldly independence?
 Are hungering and thirsting for, desiring for and working for, goodness and right in the world?
 How can we do better?

 What we hunger and thirst for gives us clues into the ways in which we spend our energy.
 Sometimes, our true hunger and thirst is found by stepping out of the busy world for a moment to reflect.
 Balancing the scales of rest and work in our own lives to see clearly.

-How could we be called to use our energy?
+How could we be called to better use our energy?
 Where are we wasting our energy?
 Are we caught in the narrows and have forgotten to find the deep waters of spirit.
 Have we have lost sight of the wellspring of Grace from within for the desires that call us to seek fulfillment from without?